Steve-O-Cassels/steve-o-cassels.github.io/_posts/2016-02-02-learning-strategies-for-developers.md

 * Effective Learning skills - http://www.asa3.org/ASA/education/learn/203.htm
 * Teaching Writing for Learning: Roger A, 1985, Scottish Council for Research in Education
 * Bounce: The Myth of Talent and the Power of Practice: Syed, Matthew (2010-04-29).
 HarperCollins Publishers.

+**Update**

+After writing this post I came across some fabulous pages about this huge topic -
+* Bret Victor's [Learnable Programming](http://worrydream.com/LearnableProgramming/) is an essay on his thoughts about learning programming.
+  * Bret did some work on the [KhanAcademy Javascript learning environment along with John Resig](http://ejohn.org/blog/introducing-khan-cs/)